michherren/waldkauz/README.md

 Head over to the releases page https://github.com/michherren/waldkauz/releases and download the latest build.

 ## Acknowledgement
-Cloudhut for the awesome kafka-client kowl: https://github.com/cloudhut/kowl
+Redpanda for the awesome kafka-client console: https://github.com/redpanda-data/console